maximum5921/MWI-API-v.0.1/README.txt

 This Code For pull price lastest from MarketPrice(Resource)

 Setting
-Go to config.py to add Email And Password
+Go to config.py to add Email And Password (If not Login)

-click GetPrice.bat to Run Code

 Result